vip-pana/weRoad-laravel/README.md

 # weRoad-laravel
 The project is a demo platform that allows users to view related trips and tours.
 Implements an authentication system with two roles: Admin and Editor.
 Users have access to specific features based on their assigned role.
-The project have over than 60 tests and uses Lint and Static Analysis tools.
+The project have over than 70 tests and have over 120 assertions and uses Lint and Static Analysis tools.

 ![alt text](media/DEMO.gif)